dimaginar/GPTs/README.md

 ## Dimaginar's AI Assistant Repository

 Welcome to my AI Assistant Instructions Repository!
-This repo offers a valuable collection of generative AI assistant instructions across various domains and topics, showcasing the incredible versatility of these AI language models.
+This repo offers a valuable collection of generative AI instructions across various domains and topics, showcasing the incredible versatility of these AI language models.

 Each set of instructions is presented with a short description, a link to the complete instruction, and access to free-to-use AI assistants.
 You can find these assistants on the open-source Hugging Face platform, where AI Chat assistants are available at no cost and without the need for registration, or on OpenAI's ChatGPT platform, accessible with a paid subscription.